RaghuveerRao/Statistics-Inference/README.md

 -   Type I -&gt; Fire alarm going on indicating a fire when in fact there is no fire
 -   Type II -&gt; A fire breaking out and the fire alarm does not ring;

-Accepting alternative hypothesis when null hypothesis is true -&gt; Type 2

-The probability of marking Type 2 error is Beta (failure in rejecting Ho)

 The closer is true mean to the hypothetical mean, the higher the value of Beta.
 We can only control Type 1 error through desired level of significance.
-Hence, design hypothesis such that the error we want to control is the Type 1 error. \*\* Statisticians Dodge: \*\* Since we cannot control Type 2 error. (ie. Accepting Ho when Ha is true).
+Hence, design hypothesis such that the error we want to control is the Type 1 error.

+**Statisticians Dodge:** Since we cannot control Type 2 error. (ie. Accepting Ho when Ha is true).
 Never draw the conclusion of accepting Ho, instead what we can conclude is that: 'we do not reject Ho) ie: Failed to reject the Null Hypothesis P value is the probability of getting the sample result if Ho were true

 ### T - Test